 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.

-The platform consumes the output context tags and uses them for improving intent detection in the Knowledge Graph engine based on the flag set by the developer.
-This flag ensures that the context tags are used to qualify paths in Knowledge Graph.
+The Platform consumes the output context tags and uses them for improving intent detection in the Knowledge Graph engine based on the flag set by the developer.
+This flag ensures that the context tags are used to qualify paths in the Knowledge Graph.
 Context tags are used to extract terms and these terms are clubbed with any other terms present in user utterance.
 The consolidated list of terms is used for qualifying the path.

 You can configure this as follows: